kopecmartin/tempest-plugin-demo/README.md

 list all available plugins via Tempest.

 ### Globally:
-Note: Tempest and pip with setuptools are globally installed too.
+Tempest and pip with setuptools have been installed globally/at the system level.
 ```console
 $ cd tempest-plugin-demo
 $ sudo pip install -e .